 Committee meetings shall be convened by an Officer of the Association with notice being given to all Committee Members in writing.

 Powers of the executive committee

 The Executive Committee shall have powers to deal with all matters affecting the Association and shall take decisions on its behalf subject to any resolution of the Association at a General Meeting.
-A quorum for meetings of the Executive Committee shall consist of five members of the Association of whom at least one shall be an Officer of the Association.
+A quorum for meetings of the Executive Committee shall consist of three members of the Association of whom at least one shall be an Officer of the Association.
 The Executive Committee shall have the power to make appeals, solicit donations and canvass monies, for carrying out the objects of the Association.
 The Executive Committee may also borrow for the objects of the Association such monies at such rates of interest and in such manner as it thinks fit up to a total of £500 or such higher sum as may be authorised by a General Meeting.

 Expenses of administration